devlemire/categorizer/README.md

 ### Summary

-The first step will be focused on the initial setup required to make a Redux application.
-We will install the required dependencies, create a reducer and Redux store, and connect the application to Redux.
+In this step we'll download the necessary packages to use Redux and create a reducer for our charts.

 ### Instructions

 * Install Redux and React Redux using npm.
-  * `npm install redux react-redux`
 * Create a `chart.js` file in `src/ducks/`.
 * Create an initial state and reducer inside of the `chart.js` file you just created.
-* Create a `store.js` file in `src/`
-* Create a Redux store inside of the `store.js` file you just created.
-* Connect the application to Redux in `src/index.js`.
-* Connect the `App` component definition to Redux

 <details>